Get to Know Dr. Raymond Wynn

 Wynn earned his degree from Meharry Medical College in Nashville, Tennessee.
 He did his residency in radiation oncology and fellowship in neuro-radiation oncology at the University of Rochester.

-He also is a professor in the department of radiation oncology at the Loyola University Chicago Stritch School of Medicine.
+He was also a professor in the department of radiation oncology at the Loyola University Chicago Stritch School of Medicine.